tatsuyafw/insco/README.md

 # insco [![Build Status][travis-image]][travis-url]

-insco is an installer for CLI developer tools, emacs, vim. insco installs tools locally instead of system-wide.
+insco is an installer for CLI developer tools, emacs, vim and so on. insco installs tools locally instead of system-wide.

 ## Usage